lichen-community-systems/Flocking/docs/synths/creating-synths.md

         });

 Grades are very dynamic: you can even override or add further grades to a particular instance of a component when you instantiate it on the fly.

-A simpler means to define custom components, <code>flock.define()</code> will be introduced in Flocking 0.2.0.